dr2633/Intracranial-Speech/README.md

 ## Stereotactic Electroencephalography (sEEG) Speech Project

 This repository contains code and data for preprocessing and analyzing stereotactic electroencephalography (sEEG) data aligned with audio and language features in a speech task.
+Our study used a set of speech stimuli, presented in two separate sessions.
+Speeches were divided into approximately five-minute segments, with some segments played at the original speed and others at an accelerated rate (1.25x speed).

+Intracranial data, time-resolved annotations, and stimuli are stored in Box and organized in accordance with Brain Imaging Data Structure (BIDS) format.

 ### Prerequisites